A foreign buyer can be a natural person, a corporation, or a corporation acting as a trustee.

 - an Australian citizen;

-- a New Zealand citizen holding a special category visa (sub-class 444),
+- a New Zealand citizen holding a special category visa (sub-class 444) who is in Australia at the time of settlement,

 If you are a foreign buyer, you may be entitled to an exemption from paying an additional duty if you purchase a principal place of residence jointly with your spouse or domestic partner who is an Australian citizen or permanent resident or a New Zealand citizen who holds a special category visa.